 Established in January 2003, Youth Court is a juvenile delinquency diversion and peer-justice program.
-A Virginia non-profit organization, Youth Court is devoted to restorative justice principles--that is, we work to restore the damaged relationship between youthful offenders, their victims, families, and our community.
+A Virginia not-for-profit organization, Youth Court is devoted to restorative justice principles: We work to restore the damaged relationship between youthful offenders, their victims, families, and our community.
 Youth Court is dedicated to rehabilitating first-time offenders, holding young people accountable for their behavior, and educating youth about citizenship, the legal system, and constructive conflict resolution.

 The goal of Youth Court is to use positive peer pressure to ensure that young people who have committed minor offenses repair the damage they cause to their victims and to our community and receive the help they need to avoid further confrontation with the justice system.
 Youth Court seeks to address youth crime in Virginia by working intensively with young people who have engaged in delinquent behavior, providing them with the tools they need to get on the right track and avoid further offending.
 Youth Court also engages in comprehensive prevention activities, reaching out to at-risk youth and providing them with the skills they need to make better life choices.